Triple Trouble (song)

 "Triple Trouble" is a song by the American hip hop group Beastie Boys, released as the second single from their sixth studio album To the 5 Boroughs.
 It heavily samples "Rapper's Delight" by the Sugarhill Gang, and interpolates lyrics from "Double Trouble at the Amphitheatre" by Double Trouble.

-The music video for "Triple Trouble" was directed by MCA, under his alias Nathaniel Hornblower and filmed in Toronto.
+The music video for "Triple Trouble" was directed by MCA, under his alias Nathaniel Hörnblowér.
+The video was filmed in Toronto and Lower Manhattan, New York City.
 Kanye West and John Legend made cameos at the end of the video.

 The song was used to promote the third season of the HBO series Bored to Death.